tundish/blue_monday_78/justin_19780116_fired/anguish.rst

 [BARMAN]_

-    What course was that then, music?
+    What course was that then; music?

 [HIPSTER]_